-In order to manage risks, risk appetite indicators were identified for all major material risks (credit, liquidity, market, operating, reputation, efficiency, weighted assets as a whole), which are determined annually by the Supervisory Board, no later than the 1st of October, based on report of the Board of Directors and recommendations of the Risk Committee.
+In order to manage risks, risk appetite indicators were identified for all major material risks (credit, liquidity, market, operating, reputation, efficiency, weighted assets as a whole), which are determined annually by the Supervisory Board, based on report of the Board of Directors and recommendations of the Risk Committee.
 The risk appetites are monitored by the Financial Risk and Portfolio Analysis Division, which submits quarterly reports to the Board of Directors.
 In its turn, the Board of Directors is accountable to the Risk Committee, which develops further recommendations for the Supervisory Board.